Roy-wonji/WeaveDI/docs/guide/scopes.md

 Screen scopes are perfect for managing UI-specific dependencies that should be isolated between different screens or view controllers.

-**Purpose**: Manage dependencies that should persist during screen lifetime but be cleaned up on navigation.
+**Purpose**: Manages dependencies that should persist during screen lifecycle but be cleaned up on navigation.

-**Lifecycle**: Created on screen appearance, cached during screen lifetime, destroyed on screen disappearance.
+**Lifecycle**: Created when screen appears, cached during screen lifecycle, destroyed when screen disappears.

 ```swift
 class HomeViewController: UIViewController {